ArtuDitu/resume_webpage/content/event/Munich2019/index.md

 ---
+url: The social situation affects how we process feedback about our actions7
 title: The social situation affects how we process feedback about our actions

 event: 'Understanding Others: Technical issues related to real-time social interaction phenomena: Focus on study design and data analysis'